ryanabrego/PI-Adapter-OPC-UA-Docs/V1/OSIsoft Adapter for OPC UA overview/OSIsoft Adapter for OPC UA principles of operation.md

 # OSIsoft Adapter for OPC UA principles of operation

-This topic provides an operational overview of the OPC UA adapter, focusing on streams creation.
+This topic provides an operational overview of the OPC UA adapter, focusing on streams creation and error handling.

 ## Adapter configuration